 Top 10 Study Tips 2023

-3. Go off grid / Do not disturb.
+3. Go off grid / Do not disturb when studying.

 You need to be distraction free and in the zone when you are studying, which means no mobile phones.
 Turn them off or put them on Do Not Disturb.
 Feel like you might be tempted still?
 Put your phone away in a drawer or out of sight.